babaevis/Stream-API/README.md

 2018-05-24 - date
 12:02:58.917 - time

-Your task is to read data from 2 files, order racers by time and print report that shows the top 15 racers and the rest after underline.
+Your task is to read data from 2 files, order racers by time and print top 15 racers and the rest after underline.
 Example:
 ![example](/example.png)